SheelaPadmanabhan/nexus/README.md

 # Nexus Installation
 Prequisties
   To install nexus minimum server requirements are with 4CPU and 8GB RAM.
-Use t3.xlarge for AWS instance for better performance to up system docker-compose-up -d, doker ps
+Use t3.xlarge for AWS instance for better performance to up system docker-compose up -d, doker ps

 Use the userdata-amazaonlinux2 script to install docker and docker compose in the amazonlinux2 instance